-The City's Code of Conduct (Code) provides Elected Members, the CEO and all employees in the City of Vincent with guidelines for an acceptable minimum standard of professional conduct and behaviour in carrying out their functions and responsibility.
+The Code of Conduct for City of Vincent Employees and Contractors (Employees and Contractors Code) provides the CEO, all employees and contractors of the City of Vincent with guidelines for an acceptable minimum standard of professional conduct and behaviour in carrying out their functions and responsibility.

-The Code addresses, in a concise manner, the broader issue of ethical responsibility and encourages greater transparency and accountability in the City.
+The Employees and Contractors Code addresses, in a concise manner, the broader issue of ethical responsibility and encourages greater transparency and accountability in the City.
 It encourages a commitment to ethical and professional behaviour and outlines principles in which individual and collective responsibilities may be based.